 As we approach another Holiday season, we can all agree that we have a lot to be thankful for.
 Here at Exercise Inc, we are truly blessed!
 We are serving more clients than ever before, we are approaching 850 training sessions each week, our staff continues to grow, and we're working more collaboratively between all of our gyms to improve what we do every day in our mission to help people become stronger, healthier and more energetic so they can enjoy life.

 Giving back has always been important for us at Exercise Inc, and we LOVE the opportunity the Holiday season provides to do that.
 Thanks to our amazing clients, during the last four years we raised over $24,000 to help local organizations serve needy families!

 We want the fifth anniversary of this tradition to be the BEST EVER.
 That's why we've set a goal to raise more than $7,500 to help these organizations serve others in our communities!

 Suzie’s Place in Avon

 To help us raise as much money as possible, we will also be giving away 48 FREE sessions!

 We are giving away 3 months of personal training!
 At EACH location!

 There are 2 ways you can help us raise money, and each will earn you a chance to win 3 months of training:

-- You can also give by purchasing a gift certificate for a friend or loved one.
-For every $90 gift certificate you purchase for a friend or family member who is not a client, we will donate $20 to the charitable organization in your community, and enter your name in the drawing to win 3 months of personal training.
+- You can purchase a gift certificate for a friend or loved one.
+For every $90 gift certificate you purchase for a friend or family member who is not already a client, we will donate $20 to the charitable organization in your community, AND enter your name in the drawing to win 3 months of personal training.

-You will also earn yourself a free session if the person you purchased the gift certificate for becomes a client.
+Oh, and there's still one more way YOU can benefit from all of this: You will also earn yourself a FREE session if the loved one you purchased the gift certificate for becomes a client!